John-Dunn/developer-program-2018/Project Outline WIP.md

 There is also a component that allows minting of different ERC721 token for testing purposes.

 ###### Third Phase: Trade for different contract
 The taker token no longer must be from the same contract.
-Included this functionality in the smart contract, the tests, and the testing component in the frontend.
+Included this functionality in the smart contract, the tests, and frontend components component in the frontend.

 #### Upcoming:
-- Complete the frontend transition to the two-contract state (i.e. creating and browsing)

-Frontend TODOs:
+Frontend Functionality TODOs:
-- Make sure every form allows submit on enter
+- Display all trades [checkbox with my trades, checkbox active inactive]

+Functionality Freeze, get project ready:
 - proper gas estimates
 - display when MM locked
-- Testing: display token owned
+- reload when mm switch account
 - after cancelling or completing go to withdraw always (sometimes it does not happen)
 - withdrawal completed should be reset when new lookup

-- Faucet is suggested in create trade menu
+Finally:
+- MVP status (i.e. fulfills all requirements to be submitted).
+Each following phase maintains this.

 Quality of life:
     - State space becomes cumbersome, use redux
-    - List of trades, allow withdrawal etc. there

-- MVP status (i.e. fulfills all requirements to be submitted).
-Each following phase maintains this.